xcsiba01/digital-electronics2/project_2.0/test/README.md

 * TOP is declared by ICR1, which sets the frequency/time period (50 Hz/20 ms).
 * OCR1A and OCR1B registers are controlling the duty cycles of the PWM signals for pin 9 (OCR1A) and pin 10 (OCR1B).
 * In the infinite loop `while` the counter counts from minimal pulse width to maximum pulse width then vice versa.
-* The two servo motors rotate simultaneously describing a 180° angle.
+* The two servo motors rotate simultaneously describing a 180° (resp.
+90°) angle.

 ![your figure](servo_motor.png)
 <a name="video"></a>